 Street Business School’s Path to Local Impact: Testing a Community-Based Training Model

-Submitted by: Ritah Namuyomba, Street Business School Learning Lab Program Assistant
+Submitted by: Ritah Namuyomba, Street Business School Program Manager, Community-Based Training Project Manager

 Street Business School’s Path to Local Impact: Testing a Community-Based Training Model